-The final revenue stream from the State is Other Revenue.
-This is money earmarked (restricted) for special things such as Leadership Payments, remediation, classroom technology, advanced opportunities, Limited English Proficiency (LEP), lottery, and Professional Development.
+The final revenue stream from the State is Other State Revenue.
+This is money earmarked for special things such as Leadership Payments, remediation, classroom technology, advanced opportunities, Limited English Proficiency (LEP), lottery, and Professional Development.
 Leadership Payments are in addition to the salary dollars paid to certificated employees in which the certificated staff members are eligible for by performing duties in a leadership capacity.
 These payments are made for specific purposes or reimbursements for restricted expenditures and are unavailable for General Discretionary use.
 The budget for other State support payments is listed below.
+We are billing Medicaid for the special needs services.
+Of an allowable charge, the State of Idaho reimburses us only 70% and we pay for the remaining 30% with other taxpayer funds.
+These funds are restricted to providing services and supplies for the special needs students in our District.